scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### TRC Update Discovery

 Relying parties MUST have at least one valid TRC available.
 Relying parties MUST discover TRC updates within the grace period defined in the updated TRC.
 They SHOULD discover TRC updates in a matter of minutes to hours.
-Regardless of the employed discovery method, the following requirement must be satisfied:
+Regardless of the employed discovery method, the following requirement MUST be satisfied:

 **Requirement:**<br>
 Any entity sending information that is secured through the CP-PKI (be it during beaconing or path lookup) MUST be able to provide all the necessary trust material to verify said information.